 Interestingly, there was a significantly larger EQ-5D-5L pain and discomfort score for the cannabis-naïve group analysed at the 1-month and 1-month follow-ups, while there was a significantly larger EQ-5D-5L Index score at the 3-month follow-up and EQ-VAS score at the 1-month follow-ups to those who reported consuming cannabis at baseline.

 This contrasts with previous data from the UK Medical Cannabis Registry, which showed greater improvements in pain-specific PROMs in those who were previously naive to cannabis prescribed a specific group of oil-based CBMPs.
-The researchers suggest that this discrepancy could “represent the breadth of CBMPs studied within the present analysis, with previous cannabis consumers benefitting from more rapid titration of dose and initiation of treatment with flower and oils.
+The researchers suggest that this discrepancy could “represent the breadth of CBMPs studied within the present analysis, with previous cannabis consumers benefitting from more rapid titration of dose and initiation of flower and oils.